 The basic idea of a lead magnet is that you’re providing something useful and free to a website visitor in exchange for their email address.
 The visitor needs to enter their email address to gain access to whatever material it is that you’re promising.
 Online marketers discovered that simply saying “sign up for our newsletter” was no longer working, and realized that now they needed to give away something of value.

-In terms of what you as a wedding photographer can give away, access More Brides: Modern Techniques to Make More Money as a Wedding Photographer.
+In terms of what you as a wedding photographer can give away, access More Brides: Modern Techniques to Make More Money as a Wedding Photographer (find the link in the opening paragraph).
 Some of the examples of lead magnets can be posts such as “10 tips to planning your wedding”; “10 things you need to ask your wedding photographer”; “5 tips to look your best in a photo”, etc., etc. Anything you think a bride-to-be would find useful and interesting.

 Note: If you can’t write the content yourself, just outsource it to a company that assists photographers with writing.

 So now you have the actual “lead magnet” prepared, how do you go about “advertising” it?
-There are many other online marketing techniques for photographers to try and get the user’s attention – pop ups, pop unders, scroll boxes, scroll mats, welcome mats, ribbons, content lockers, sidebar widgets, etc., etc.
+There are many other online photography marketing ideas to try and get the user’s attention – pop-ups, pop-unders, scroll boxes, scroll mats, welcome mats, ribbons, content lockers, sidebar widgets, etc., etc.

 These are horizontal bars that sit at the top or bottom of your webpage, often “stuck” in place as the user scrolls.
 You may want a ribbon that asks for the user’s email address in exchange for your lead magnet, or you may want one that simply shows a message, linking the user to your contact form.
 A good one for wedding photographers to use is something like “X many dates remaining.
 Get in touch to reserve your wedding.”